matthewbdwyer/tipc/README.md

 Finally, the project is implemented in C++17 using modern features.
 For example, all memory allocation uses smart pointers, we use unique pointers where possible and shared pointers as well, to realize the [RAII](https://en.wikipedia.org/wiki/Resource_acquisition_is_initialization) pattern.
 Again this presents some challenges, but addressing them is illustrated in the `tipc` code base and hopefully they provide a good example for students.

 The project is a work-in-progress in the sense that we are planning to perform corrective maintenance, as needed, as well as perfective maintenance.
 For the latter, we expect to make a new release of the project in early August every year.
-This release will focus on improving the use of modern C++, as we come to better understand the best practices for C++20, and to incorporate better design principles, patterns, and practices.
+This release will focus on improving the use of modern C++ and to incorporate better design principles, patterns, and practices.
+We welcome issue reports and pull-requests along these lines.

 ## Differences from TIP and Limitations